alphagov/re-build-systems/README.md

 1. Transfer ownership of the Github OAuth app

-    Skip this step if you are provisioning the platform only for test or development purpose.
+    Skip this step if you're provisioning your platform for testing or development purposes.
 Otherwise you should transfer ownership of the app to `alphagov`.\

-    To do so, click the "Transfer ownership" button located at the top of the page where you copied the credentials from.
-Input `alphagov` as organisation.
+    To do this, click the "Transfer ownership" button located at the top of the page where you copied the credentials from and input `alphagov` as the organisation.

 1. Generate an SSH key pair in a location of your choice.
 You can use this command to generate one:

     ```
     ssh-keygen -t rsa -b 4096 \